Updated June 15, 2023

 Any PMP is required to earn 60 PDUs within 3 years to be able to retain the certification.
 Depending on the education provider, they should go for ITIL Foundation Level would help get 17-25 PDUs.

 Making the Hard Choice:

 We can now attempt to compare and find out if and whether ITIL and PMP hold relevance to what kind of professionals.

 It may be made clear at the outset that any project management professional who has nothing to do with IT industry can safely stay away from ITIL.

 However, as discussed above, ITIL Foundation would be a good choice for professionals holding a PMP and interested in learning more about IT service management.

 Having said that, it may also be useful to keep in mind which certification is more valued and favored by leading employers in your geographical location.

 Combining ITIL & PMP Methodologies:

 Likewise, professionals with a PMP can learn a great deal with ITIL and combine the two approaches for better managing IT-related projects and understanding the intricacies of organization-level service management.

 Additionally, someone in IT industry aspiring to be a project manager either within IT industry or elsewhere would definitely benefit from earning a PMP.

 To sum it up, although ITIL and PMP represent two completely different methodologies which find application in different industry-based contexts, they do have their areas of overlapping functionalities.

 If they are brought together, as some experts aggressively advocate, it can serve as a fitting example of the whole being greater than the sum of its parts.

-This is because a synergistic combination of these approaches would not only help manage individual projects better and improve service management but would ultimately lead to creation of value-driven services both within the finite scope of a project and in the organizational service management as a whole.
+This is because a synergistic combination of these approaches would not only help manage individual projects better and improve service management but would ultimately lead to the creation of value-driven services both within the finite scope of a project and in the organizational service management as a whole.